Decompression sickness: Pathophysiology

 The primary provoking agent in decompression sickness is bubble formation from excess dissolved gases.
 Various hypotheses have been put forward for the nucleation and growth of bubbles in tissues, and for the level of supersaturation which will support bubble growth.
-The earliest bubble formation detected is subclinical intravascular bubbles detectable by doppler ultrasound in the venous systemic circulation.
+The earliest bubble formation detected is subclinical intravascular bubbles detectable by Doppler ultrasound in the venous systemic circulation.
 The presence of these "silent" bubbles is no guarantee that they will persist and grow to be symptomatic.

 Vascular bubbles formed in the systemic capillaries may be trapped in the lung capillaries, temporarily blocking them.
 If this is severe, the symptom called "chokes" may occur.
 If the diver has a patent foramen ovale (or a shunt in the pulmonary circulation), bubbles may pass through it and bypass the pulmonary circulation to enter the arterial blood.
-If these bubbles are not absorbed in the arterial plasma and lodge in systemic capillaries they will block the flow of oxygenated blood to the tissues supplied by those capillaries, and those tissues will be starved of oxygen.
-Moon and Kisslo (1988) concluded that "the evidence suggests that the risk of serious neurological DCI or early onset DCI is increased in divers with a resting right-to-left shunt through a PFO.
-There is, at present, no evidence that PFO is related to mild or late onset bends.
+If these bubbles are not absorbed in the arterial plasma and lodge in systemic capillaries, they will block the flow of oxygenated blood to the tissues supplied by those capillaries, and those tissues will be starved of oxygen.
+Moon and Kisslo (1988) concluded that "the evidence suggests that the risk of serious neurological DCI or early onset DCI is increased in divers with a resting right–to-left shunt through a PFO.
+There is, at present, no evidence that PFO is related to mild or late-onset bends.
 Bubbles form within other tissues as well as the blood vessels.
 Inert gas can diffuse into bubble nuclei between tissues.
 In this case, the bubbles can distort and permanently damage the tissue.
 As they grow, the bubbles may also compress nerves, causing pain.
 Extravascular or autochthonous bubbles usually form in slow tissues such as joints, tendons and muscle sheaths.
-Direct expansion causes tissue damage, with the release of histamines and their associated affects.
-Biochemical damage may be as important as, or more important than mechanical effects.
+Direct expansion causes tissue damage, with the release of histamines and their associated effects.
+Biochemical damage may be as important as, or more important than, mechanical effects.

-Bubble size and growth may be affected by several factors - gas exchange with adjacent tissues, the presence of surfactants, coalescence and disintegration by collision.
+Bubble size and growth may be affected by several factors – gas exchange with adjacent tissues, the presence of surfactants, coalescence and disintegration by collision.
 Vascular bubbles may cause direct blockage, aggregate platelets and red blood cells, and trigger the coagulation process, causing local and downstream clotting.

 Arteries may be blocked by intravascular fat aggregation.
 Platelets accumulate in the vicinity of bubbles.
 Endothelial damage may be a mechanical effect of bubble pressure on the vessel walls, a toxic effect of stabilised platelet aggregates and possibly toxic effects due to the association of lipids with the air bubbles.
 Protein molecules may be denatured by reorientation of the secondary and tertiary structure when non-polar groups protrude into the bubble gas and hydrophilic groups remain in the surrounding blood, which may generate a cascade of pathophysiological events with consequent production of clinical signs of decompression sickness.